dwhite256/Data-Analyst-Portfolio/README.md

 ![main-16-9-data](https://github.com/dwhite256/Data-Analyst-Portfolio/assets/170587320/963e1691-8ec9-4a4a-9c0a-61fc820436e9)

 This project uses **Excel/Google Sheets** to analyze the differences in behavior of bike-share riders who are members and those who are not members to formulate different strategies that will convert casual riders into members.
-* Data was cleaned and **conditional formatting** was used to improve its format and get rid of unneccessary information.
+* Data was cleaned and **conditional formatting** was used to improve its format and get rid of unnecessary information.
 * **Pivot Tables** were utilized to aggregate data and make analysis easier.
 * Multiple graphs were created clearly and easily visualizing the data for stakeholders.
 * A presentation providing strategies to convert non-members into members for the bike-share company was provided after answering how they use the bike-share service differently.